fmsouza/atlas/doc/index.md

 About
 =====

-__Marvie__ is the PHP Framework focused in help you to write code doing what Object-Orientation has to offer you.
+__Atlas__ is the PHP Framework focused in help you to write code doing what Object-Orientation has to offer you.

 It was born from the necessity of transfer code between PHP frameworks, which can't be accomplished in most Frameworks out there.
 Firstly it was just a simple MVC Framework where you could simple create your classes and freely define your lifecycle as you wish.
 But it grew up and became a platform to write Object-Oriented code with the help of every PHP resource.